exasol/dynamodb-virtual-schema/doc/exampleWithToJson.md

 # Example for `toJSON` mapping

-given a DynamoDB table called `MY_BOOKS` containing objects like:
+Given a DynamoDB table called `MY_BOOKS` containing objects like:

 ```
 {